 7. Earthy and minimalist

 One of the challenges of minimalist design is that the line between boring and simply chic is quite thin.
-You have to take care not to make your website look pale and too simple that it is bordering on uninteresting.
+You have to take care not to make your website color look pale and too simple that it is bordering on uninteresting.
 Fodi is one of those websites that was able to use earthy textures and tones in a way that makes the entire page easy on the eyes.

 8. Bright and fruity

 If you’re in the food business - whether as a restauranteur or a caterer, it’s important to use a color palette that is a treat to the eyes and will whet the palette.
 Naked’s fruity and vibrant web color scheme makes you want to take a bite at their selection of fruit pops.
 The jewel tones complement their flavor selections well.
 The website also uses white space strategically to break what can potentially become a confusing visual because of the many colors used all over the page.

 Remember that these are just inspirations for your website color.
 Even the perfect template you find in website builders should be customized to fit your branding.
 As long as you know your business very well, choosing the right website color for it is nothing but a fun process.
 Ready to create your own website?
 Design your own website with Strikingly today.